ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

    protocol.
  - "zigbee" is an object containing properties that are specific to the Zigbee protocol.
- - "http" is an object containing properties that are specific to the HTTP protocol.
+ - "http" is an object containing properties that are specific to HTTP.
  - Other protocol mapping objects can be added by creating a new protocol object